CodinGame/monaco-editor-wrapper/README.md

   - It allows the opening of an overlay editor when navigating to an external file
   - It adds some language aliases

-### Requirements

-Webpack is required and it should be able to import a .wasm file as a file, using either the `file-loader` or [Asset modules](https://webpack.js.org/guides/asset-modules/)

 ### Installation

 ```bash